At a Glance

 Overview

-We are looking for a Welsh translator who’s enthusiastic about developing their skills in a busy, supportive environment and who is passionate about making a real difference in Welsh language delivery at the FSA.
+If you are a Welsh translator who’s enthusiastic about developing their skills in a busy, supportive and proactive Welsh Language Unit, we’d love to hear from you.
+This role will allow you to make a real difference in an area that touches all our lives, every day.
+Don’t miss your chance to apply and help shape the future of Welsh language delivery at the FSA.

 #J-18808-Ljbffr